websecurify/node-vxdocker/README.md

 # Introduction

 VxDocker is a [Vortex](http://www.websecurify.com/extra/vortex.html) wrapper for [Docker](http://www.docker.io/).
-The purpose of VxDocker is to make seamless integration between docker and operating systems, which do not support LXS containers such as Windows and Mac OS.
+The purpose of VxDocker is to make seamless integration between docker and operating systems, which do not support LXC containers such as Windows and Mac OS.

 # Installation